 Every hardwood has its tendencies or, maybe more appropriately for the craftsman, techniques for working with that particular hardwood.
 This can be especially true when it comes to finishing the piece.
 For instance, maple can be temperamental to finish and is susceptible to shrinkage because of expansion and contraction due to seasonal humidity fluctuations.

 - Oak can dull tools quickly and can split or tear when routing and can burn easily if you don't move the wood past the cutting tool quickly.
 Additionally, the look of the finished oak piece is highly dependent on how the wood was milled when the tree was cut (quarter-sawn oak as compared with flat-sawn oak).

 - Cherry requires a finesse touch rather than brute force to manipulate the wood into the desired product, plus getting uniform color across several different boards can be challenging.

-- Ipe, a rare hardwood, can cause respiratory issues if the sawdust is inhaled.
+- Ipe, a rare hardwood, can cause skin irritation.
 Additionally, some consider it to be a rainforest species that should be avoided.

 Varieties of Walnut

 The two most prominent types of walnut available for woodworking are English walnut and black walnut.
 Despite the name, the English variety is most often harvested from areas of California.
 This type of walnut is a bit lighter in color than black walnut, which is extremely durable, making it ideal for use in furniture and other pieces that require durability.
 For instance, walnut was the wood of choice for gun manufacturer Smith and Wesson for their rifle, shotgun, and pistol stocks.